UnearthedArcana/B_Spells/README.md

 This component renames a number of spells to make them more 'neutral'.
 There are two different subcomponents: one that renames priest spells (generally to get rid of god names), and the other renames mage spells (generally to get rid of founder's names).

 **Mist of Eldath**: Renamed to Clensing Mist

+# IWDEE/BGEE Style Spells

+## Global Changes

+### Opposition Schools
+This subcomponent alters opposition schools to conform to IWDEE or BG(2)EE standards.

+### 20/30 level cap
+This subcomponent